giorgiopapini/netdump/README.md

 ## What is netdump?
-Based on libpcap and completely built in C, netdump is a free and open-source network protocol analizer.
-Netdump is designed to cater to users with varying levels of expertise and backgrounds.
+Based on libpcap and completely built in C, netdump is a free and open-source network protocol analizer. netdump is designed to cater to users with varying levels of expertise and backgrounds.
 It achieves this by providing an easy-to-use CLI tool, along with a straightforward netdump-devel package.
 This setup is ideal for users who need to analyze industry-specific protocols, those interested in building their own dissector implementations, and also for people who simply want to scan a network or a .pcap file.

 ## Installation
-Netdump can be executed on the vast majority of Linux machines.
+netdump can be executed on the vast majority of Linux machines.
 It can be installed manually using make, or installed by using a package manager (RPM on Fedora, CentOS and RHEL).
 You can install netdump in several ways depending on your goal:

 1) Clone the repo and compile the program using ```make```.